eqlabs/pathfinder/README.md

 Pathfinder supports version `v0.1.0` of the StarkNet JSON-RPC [specification](https://github.com/starkware-libs/starknet-specs/blob/v0.1.0/api/starknet_api_openrpc.json), with the following changes:

 - The `starknet_protocolVersion` method is not implemented.
-This method will be removed from the specification in its next version as its semantics and usage was questionable.
+This method will be removed from the specification in its next version as its semantics and usage were questionable.
 We decided to not implement it.
 - To be able to represent L1 handler transactions introduced in Starknet 0.10.0, we use the `L1_HANDLER_TXN` type from `v0.2.1` of the JSON-RPC specification.
 - To be able to represent DEPLOY_ACCOUNT transactions introduced in Starknet 0.10.1, we use the `DEPLOY_ACCOUNT_TXN` type from `v0.2.1` of the JSON-RPC specification.